-“I am glad that Arghya Sengupta and Ritwika Sharma have decided to publish a book dealing with the appointment of Judges to the Supreme Court of India.
+“I am glad, Arghya Sengupta and Ritwika Sharma have decided to publish a book dealing with appointment of Judges to Supreme Court of India.

 From time immemorial, mankind desired to have wise and humane Judges with the wisdom to discriminate between truth and falsehood.
 The legends of King Solomon and Dharmaraja and the like are proof of such desire.
 Mankind experimented with the process of identifying wise people to be made Judges.
 No process is perfect.
 Experience demonstrates the shortcomings of every chosen selection process.
 So, the experiment goes on.

 This book contains an examination of the legal history and background of The Constitution (99th Amendment) Act, 2014 and the views expressed by Supreme Court in the NJAC Case.
 It also contains essays that examine models of appointment followed in some other democratic societies.”

 “Justice Kania’s role in appointments to High Court had caused some significant flutters.
 At one point, Nehru even questioned his suitability to be the First Chief Justice of India.
 Specifically, because of Justice Kania’s interference in the appointments of Justice Bashir Ahmed and Justice Koman to Madras High Court and the appointment of Justice K.N.
 Wanchoo as Chief Justice of Rajasthan High Court.